ccbogel/QualCoder/src/qualcoder/ai_prompts/_agent.md

 - QualCoder can be used to import and analyze textual data (e.g., interview transcripts, documents), pictures, audio and video.
 However, you are currently limited to only access and work with textual data.
 - In QualCoder, the user can create a hierarchical tree of codes and categories.
 Note that only categories are branches that may contain subcategories or codes; codes are leaves only.
 Passages of the empirical documents can be marked with these codes, like it is common practice in methods like grounded theory, thematic- or content-analysis.
 - Cases may be used to group documents or text passages that belong to a person, organization, location, group, or another analytic unit.
 A case can cover whole documents or only selected text spans.
+- Case attributes and document attributes are structured analytic variables assigned to cases or documents, for example age, gender, organization type, or interview setting.
 - All documents, cases, categories, codes, and even the single codings have provisions for an attached memo where the user can take notes about the interpretation of a text passage or the meaning of a certain code and when to apply it.
 Note that these memos can also be empty.
 - The current date is: {{CURRENT_DATE}}